Duet3D/T113_Screen_for_RepRapFirmware/README.md

   * You can filter by priority with `adb logcat -v time *:E` (error), `adb logcat -v time  *:W` (warning), `adb logcat -v time  *:I` (info), `adb logcat -v time  *:D` (debug), `adb logcat -v time  *:V` (verbose)
   * To you can chain multiple filters together
   * You can also pipe the output to `grep` to filter the output further.
+  * > [!NOTE]
+    > To get the logs at any firmware crashes and the preceding log messages, you can use `adb logcat -v time | grep -B 20 vold$` to get the 20 lines before the crash.
+  * > [!NOTE]
+    > To get the logs at any error logs and the preceding log messages, you can use `adb logcat -v time | grep -B 5 -e "E/"` to get the 5 lines before the error.

 To check the memory usage of the screen, you can use the `adb shell` command to connect to the screen and run the `top` command.